trashguy/UnrealBlenderTools/docs/contributing/development.md

 ```

 ## VSCode
-The repo contains the tasks, launch actions, and settings for for developing with vscode.
+The repo contains the tasks, launch actions, and settings for developing with vscode.
 To get setup do the following:

 ### Setup
 1. Install the VSCode profile under `scripts/resources/profiles/dev.code-profile`.
 You can do this by typing `> Profile Import Profile` in the command pallette.
 This will give you all the vscode extensions you will need.